LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 # IBKR Option Writer Hedge Component
-The Option Writer component should be run on the Linux systems that is shared with TWS/IBC components.
+The Option Writer component performs best on the Linux systems that is shared with TWS/IBC components.
 It is designed to write options against long/short position of 100 or more shares.
 It works in conjunction with the NinjaTrader Strategy Module to properly size and managing positions that are currently hedged.

 ## Installation
 The deployment script "hedgeInstallation.sh" should be executed with root permission and it will create directories and deploy the necessary components as well as the cron start and stop jobs in the EST timezone.

-The environment configuration file is located in '/opt/local/env/Emv.conf' and prior to start the Account # should be updated.
+The environment configuration file is located in '/opt/local/env/Emv.conf' and prior to start the Account # should be updated and any other defaults should be changed.

 To start the system manually you can use 'systemctl start/stop hedge' service that is deployed by 'HedgeInstallation.sh' script.
+It is designed to be deployed to the '/opt/local/' structure.

 # Futures Roadmap
-This is project is active and additional updates will be made on a monthly basis or as needed based on market conditions.
+This is project is active and updates will continued.
+Some of the planned enhancements are listed below.

 ### NinjaTrader Module
-- Increase Configuration Objects
+- Increase User accessible configuration items
 - Integration of Volumetric Metrics in Order Decisions

 ### Option Writer
-- Increase Configuration Objects
+- Increase User accessible configuration items
-- Add RT Open Interest to Options
+- Add RealTime Open Interest Calculation to Options selection logic
-- Iron Condor Module
+- Additional Iron Condor Module
-- Updated DB to SQL
+- Change DB to Postgresql to support parallel module executiong for larger accounts beyond 100 securities
-- Naked Option Writing Management
+- Naked Option Writing outside of hedge entries
+- Improved statistics module reporting